phune-gaming/pg-tic-tac-toe/README.md

 ### Install LimeJS and its dependencies

-In the root folder of Tic-Tac-Toe create a directory `limejs`:
+In the root folder of Tic Tac Toe create a directory `limejs`:

 ```
 mkdir limejs